Maricopa County ballots are secured in a vault, not shredded in trash

-“I think they have done everything they were supposed to do before, during and after the election — including in response to this story,” Spencer told the AP.
+“I think they have done everything they were supposed to do before, during and after the election,” Spencer told the AP.

-Spencer noted that if someone were to find a bag of trash they suspected included shredded ballots, the safest and most credible first step would be to preserve the evidence and alert police or the attorney general’s office to investigate — not take the bag home.
+Spencer noted that if someone were to find a bag of trash they suspected included shredded ballots, the safest and most credible first step would be to preserve the evidence and alert authorities to investigate — not take the bag home.

 This is part of The Associated Press’ ongoing effort to fact-check misinformation that is shared widely online, including work with Facebook to identify and reduce the circulation of false stories on the platform.